 Make a list of the keywords you want a topic page to target.
 Search for your topics on Google and look at your competition to assess the difficulty of ranking.
 The stronger the competition, the harder it will be for you to rank above them—consider your competition’s popularity, authority, and social signals.

 Step 4.
-Offer High Quality Content
+Deliver High-Value, Relevant Content

 Search engine algorithms continue to become more sophisticated, and providing quality content is one of the most important factors to rank in search.
 So, as Google gets better at providing relevant search results, what can you do?

-• Create content that addresses searcher intent.
+Create content that addresses searcher intent.

-• Write as naturally as possible.
+Write as naturally as possible.
 Do not overuse one word or phrase—instead, use many phrases and concepts that are associated with your main topic.

-• Focus on quality over quantity.
+Focus on quality over quantity.
 If you have many pages of poor quality, combine your content into fewer pages of higher quality.

 As you write content—services pages or blog posts—be careful not to over-optimize your pages, as this can have a negative impact.
-There is not a keyword density or SEO word count that you should use, but you’ll likely use a keyword in a page’s title tag, heading, and a few times in the main content.
+There is not a keyword density or SEO word count that you should use, but you might use a keyword in a page’s title tag, heading, and a few times in the main content.
 Our recommendation is to write first, then review your copy for keywords and related terms.

 Step 5.
-Optimize Your Page Title Tags
+Optimize Page Title Tags

 The title tag of any page—service page, blog post, product, event—is what shows in Google search results.
 If you aren’t familiar with this field, see Moz’s free title tag preview tool to learn how your title tags will look in search.